Michael Harris (offensive lineman, born 1988)

-Michael Cory Harris (born December 5, 1988) is an American football guard who is currently retired.
-He played college football at UCLA.
+Michael Cory Harris (born December 5, 1988) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the UCLA Bruins.
 He was signed by the San Diego Chargers as an undrafted free agent on April 30, 2012.
-He has also been a member of the Minnesota Vikings.
+He was also a member of the Minnesota Vikings.

-Early years
+Early life

 Harris lettered four years in football at Duarte High School in Duarte, California for coach Wardell Crutchfield as an offensive and defensive tackle.
 He was a second-team All-Montview League selection as a junior after totalling 57 tackles, three sacks and one fumble recovery on defense and 20 pancake blocks on offense.
-As a senior, he was credited with 86 tackles, eight sacks, two fumble recoveries and 34 pancake blocks, helping lead his team to a 10-3 record and to the third round of the CIF playoffs.
+As a senior, he was credited with 86 tackles, eight sacks, two fumble recoveries and 34 pancake blocks, helping lead his team to a 10–3 record and to the third round of the CIF playoffs.
 He was chosen MVP Lineman of the Year in the Montview League.
 He was also named first-team All-State (Small Schools) by Cal-Hi Sports and was selected to the CIF-Southern Section Mid-Valley team.

 Harris was also member of the ″1000 pound Weightlifting Club″ at his school and lettered four years in basketball (center) and three years in track & field (shot put).

 Rated as the No. 27 offensive guard nationally and the No. 5 offensive guard in the state of California by Scout.com.
 He was regarded as a three-star prospect by both Scout.com and Rivals.com.